-Examiners are also asked to consider the following attributes:
+Examiners are also asked to consider that the thesis has the following attributes:

-- The thesis demonstrates authority in the candidate's field and shows evidence of command of knowledge in relevant fields
+- Demonstrate authority in the candidate’s field and show evidence of command of knowledge in relevant fields

-- It shows that the candidate has a thorough grasp of the appropriate methodological techniques and an awareness of their limitations
+- Demonstrate a thorough grasp of the appropriate methodological techniques and an awareness of their limitations

-- It makes a distinct contribution to knowledge.
-Its contribution to knowledge rests on originality of approach and/or interpretation of the findings and, in some cases, the discovery of new facts
+- Make a contribution to knowledge that rests on originality of approach and/or interpretation of the findings and, in some cases, the discovery of new facts

-- It demonstrates an ability to communicate research findings effectively in the professional arena and in an international context
+- Demonstrate the candidate’s ability to communicate research findings effectively in the professional arena and in an international context

-- It is a careful, rigorous and sustained piece of work demonstrating that a research "apprenticeship" is complete and the holder should be admitted to the community of scholars in the discipline.
+- Be a careful, rigorous and sustained piece of work demonstrating that a research apprenticeship is complete and the holder is admitted to the community of scholars in the discipline.

 It is expected that examiners consider the thesis solely on its merits as an independent piece of supervised research, irrespective of whether or not the thesis adopts an approach which may be considered as not falling within the mainstream or established research paradigm for the discipline, and irrespective of whether or not the approach to the research is the same as that which the examiner might have used in such a study.